Trout, Cozart each drive in 2 as Angels top A's, 8-3 - Philly

 TRAINER'S ROOM

-Angels: INF Ian Kinsler was placed on the disabled list with a groin sprain.
+Angels: Kinsler was placed on the DL with a groin sprain.
 INF Nolan Fontana was promoted from the minors.

-Athletics: OF Matt Joyce (ankle soreness) was in Saturday's lineup as a DH.
+Athletics: OF Matt Joyce (ankle soreness) was in Saturday's lineup as the DH.

 UP NEXT